Top in Child Health and Wellbe

 The module content is updated annually to keep up with interesting research and intervention development.
-It will include the following topics:
+This year, it will include the following topics:

 Adequate answer to the question.
 Some development of arguments.
 Some inaccuracies.
 Shows enough evidence of understanding of the material presented in class and reading key texts.
 Grades given for this level would be in the C range (C-, C, C+) for Masters students.

-The students shall understand and integrate work from diverse theoretical and practical approaches to the study of child health and wellbeing, including biological, behavioural, cognitive, and social developmental perspectives.
+The students shall understand and integrate work from diverse theoretical and practical approaches to the study of child health and wellbeing, including health, clinical, behavioural, cognitive, and social developmental perspectives.

-Working on their own, they will identify scholarly papers that contribute to our understanding of childhood issues and critically evaluate their assumptions, methods, and findings.
+Working on their own, the students will identify scholarly papers that contribute to our understanding of childhood issues and critically evaluate their assumptions, methods, and findings.

 The students will be expected to communicate recent research succinctly, in writing and orally, posing and answering questions, and presenting a coherent argument.

-Finally, they will examine the broader context in which development occur and understand the roles that carers, families, schools, and society play in determining the behavioural outcomes and choices available to children.
+Finally, the students will examine the broader context in which development occur and understand the roles that carers, families, schools, and society play in determining the behavioural outcomes and choices available to children.

 Teaching and Learning Strategy

-WORKSHOPS: 2 hours each week • Alternating between (i) students' presentations containing critique of relevant research papers and (ii) group discussions; class demonstrations; assignment Q&A sessions
+• We will be alternating between students' presentations containing critique of relevant research papers; group discussions; class demonstrations; and assignment Q&A sessions

 - Literacy - Proficiency in reading and writing through a variety of media